acamposruiz/reallery/readme.md

 ## Step 4: Image files

 Create a folder for each section of your gallery inside ./content/<SECTION_KEY_X>/images/.
+Make sure the name of the folder <SECTION_KEY_X> is the same as the key you put in the Json.
 Inside this folder you have to copy all the images files.

 # Run Example
-If you want to run [reallery.com](http://www.reallery.com/) locally it's simple.
+If you want to run [demo.reallery.com](http://www.demo.reallery.com/) locally it's simple.
 1. Switch branch: **git checkout example/mbuonarroti**
 1. Run webpack on console
 1. Start any server on local finder.
 As for example http-server npm package or anything else.